JulienChoukroun/Automatic-detection-of-sign-language-gestures/README.md

 ### Purpose:
 * Detect letters and words of sign language in real time.
 * Use machine and deep learning techniques such as boosting, neural networks (multilayer perceptron), deep neural network (convolutionnal neural network) and transfer learning.
+* There are 9 tasks:
+- 1st: Face detection simple (Create a real time video stream, Load the cascade classifier, Format and color transformation, Detect the face in the image, Draw rectangle around face, Detect eyes in the sub-region of face and draw rectangles)

 Example of result: